valkey-io/valkey-doc/docs/reference/sentinel-clients.md

 The client should correctly return the information to the user in case of errors.
 Specifically:

-* If no Sentinel can be contacted (so that the client was never able to get the reply to `SENTINEL get-master-addr-by-name`), an error that clearly states that Redis Sentinel is unreachable should be returned.
+* If no Sentinel can be contacted (so that the client was never able to get the reply to `SENTINEL get-master-addr-by-name`), an error that clearly states that Valkey Sentinel is unreachable should be returned.
 * If all the Sentinels in the pool replied with a null reply, the user should be informed with an error that Sentinels don't know this master name.

 Sentinels list automatic refresh